turbot/steampipe-samples/all/hackernews/README.md

 - `infocards`: A set of cards that count items (All/Ask HN/Show HN), the span of days they cover, max and average scores.

-- `users with > 5 posts`: Chart of users with the most posts.
+- `users by total score: last 7 days`

+- `users by total comments: last 7 days`

-- `stories by hour`: Chart of story counts over time.
+- `stories by total comments: last 7 days`

 - `ask and show by hour`: Chart of Ask and Show counts over time.